lhammach/DP-representations/README.md

 - ResNet with SGD
 - ResNet with DP-SGD (clipping + Gaussian noise)

-We keep track of the privacy accountant for each NN with Rényi divergence.
+We keep track of the privacy accountant for each NN with the Rényi divergence.

 We measure the similarity between layers of different NN with the centered kernel alignment (CKA).